nixworks/public/news/2013/03/7/nuclear-program-of-north-korea-north-korea-threatens-its-enemies-with-the-possibility-of-a-pre-emptive-nuclear-strike-amplifying-its-thre.md

 ### [2013-03-7](/news/2013/03/7/index.md)

-# Nuclear program of North Korea:.
-North Korea threatens its enemies with the possibility of a pre-emptive nuclear strike, amplifying its threatening rhetoric.
+# Nuclear program of North Korea:: North Korea threatens its enemies with the possibility of a pre-emptive nuclear strike, amplifying its threatening rhetoric.

 North Korea threatened the United States on Thursday with a preemptive nuclear strike, raising the level of rhetoric as the U.N.
 Security Council approved new sanctions against the reclusive country.